 - next of kin

-Also, note that the FMLA extends to maternity leave: New parents can take up to 12 weeks of unpaid time off to bond with a new baby, even if no one is ill or injured.2
+Also, note that the FMLA extends to maternity leave: New parents can take up to 12 weeks of unpaid time off to bond with a new baby, even if no one is injured or ill with a health condition.2

-Many Nevada employers choose to grant paid leave to their employees for illness or injury.
-Since there is no law requiring paid time off for employers with less than 50 workers, employers have broad control over how to implement the policy.
+Many Nevada employers choose to grant paid leave to their employees for medical needs.
+Since there is no paid sick leave law requiring paid time off for employers with less than 50 workers, employers have broad control over how to implement the policy.
 For instance, employers may:

 - cap the amount of paid leave employees can take,

-- restrict the leave to certain illness and injuries,
+- restrict the leave to certain illnesses and injuries,

 - decline paying employees for accrued leave if/when they quit working or get fired (as discussed in the next subsection)